-\section{Introduction}
+\section{Introduction:}

-With the rise of data science and machine learning, as well as the Internet of Things (IoT), the amount of produced data on a daily basis has increased to a level we are barely able to handle \cite{gubbi2013internet}.
-As the amount of data that needs to be processed is often significantly larger than small-scale and battery-powered devices can handle, so many of these devices are forced to connect to the internet in order to process the data in the cloud.
-Deep Neural Networks (DNN) are used for complex classification tasks, such as image classification \cite{deng2009imagenet}, sentimental analysis (text analysis) or even entertainment \cite{meltem}.
-However, the complexity of DNN algorithms makes them impractical for real-world applications, such as classification tasks on battery-powered devices.
-Engineers often face a trade-off, between energy-efficiency and the achieved classification accuracy.
-Therefore, we need to create light-weight classifiers, which can perform inference on small-scale operating devices.\\ Brain-inspired Hyperdimensional (HD) computing \cite{kanerva2009hyperdimensional} has been proposed as a light-weight learning algorithm and methodology.
+With the rise of data science and the Internet of Things (IoT), the amount of produced data on a daily basis has increased to a level we are barely able to handle \cite{gubbi2013internet}.
+As the amount of data that needs to be processed is often significantly larger than small-scale and battery-powered devices can handle, so many of these devices are forced to connect to the internet to process the data in the cloud.
+Deep Neural Networks (DNNs) are used for complex classification tasks, such as text and image recognition \cite{deng2009imagenet}, translation, and even medical applications \cite{mu2022augmenting}.
+However, the complexity of DNNs makes them impractical for some real-world applications, such as classification tasks on small battery-powered devices.
+Engineers often face a trade-off between energy efficiency and the achieved classification accuracy.
+Therefore, we need to create lightweight classifiers, which can perform inference on small-scale operating devices.\\

+Brain-inspired Hyperdimensional (HD) computing \cite{kanerva2009hyperdimensional} has been proposed as a lightweight learning algorithm and methodology.
 The principles governing HD computing are based on the fact that the brain computes with \emph{patterns of neural activities} which are not directly associated with numbers \cite{kanerva2009hyperdimensional}.
 Machine learning algorithms based on Brain-inspired HD computing imitate cognition by exploiting statistical properties of very high-dimensional vector spaces.
+Recently, architectures such as \textit{LookHD} \cite{imani2021revisiting} have been proposed, which enable real-time HDC learning on low-power edge devices.
 The first step in HD computing is to map each data point into a high-dimensional space (e.g., $10,000$ dimensions).
 During training, HD computing linearly combines the encoded hypervectors to create a hypervector representing each class.
 During the inference, classification is done by calculating the cosine similarity between the encoded query hypervector and all class hypervectors.
 The algorithm then predicts the class with the highest similarity score.
-In case of multiple classes with high similarity, the algorithm is likewise suited to express the confidence in the correctness of a prediction.
+In the case of multiple classes with high similarity, the algorithm is likewise suited to express confidence in the correctness of a prediction.